aarondesu/water_system_dashboard/README.md

 ---

-Built with ❤️ using React Router.
+Built using Vite and React Router v7 Framework mode as a SSA